The Charter of the Helsinki Foundation for Human Rights

 § 13. (deleted)

 § 14.
-The Foundation may not take measures or actions comprising:
+The Foundation may not take actions comprising:

-a) extension of loans from, or securing liabilities with the Foundation’s assets with respect to members of the Foundation Council, members of the Foundation Board, or Foundation employees as well as to persons related to the members of the Foundation Council, members of the Foundation Board, or Foundation employees by blood or marriage, directly or collaterally, down to a relation between the children of the siblings, or by adoption, custody or guardianship (referred to hereinafter as “related persons”,
+a) extension of loans from, or securing liabilities with the Foundation’s assets with respect to members of its Council, members of the Board, employees and members of the Helsinki Initiative, as well as to persons with whom members of the Council, members of the Board, employees and members of the Helsinki Initiative are married, in cohabitation or in a relationship of kinship or affinity in the direct line, kinship or affinity in the collateral line to the second degree or in adoption, custody or guardianship (hereinafter referred to as “related persons”)

-b) placing Foundation assets at the disposal of members of the Foundation Council, members of the Foundation Board, or Foundation employees and of their related persons subject to terms and conditions other than as would be applied to third parties, particularly where such placing at disposal proceeds on a free-of-charge basis or on preferential terms;
+b) placing Foundation assets at the disposal of members of the Council, members of the Board, employees, members of the Helsinki Initiative and of their related persons subject to terms and conditions other than as would be applied to third parties, particularly where such placing at disposal proceeds on a free of charge basis or on preferential terms

-c) use of Foundation assets to the benefit of members of the Foundation Council, members of the Foundation Board, or Foundation employees and of their related persons subject to terms and conditions other than as would be applied to third parties, unless such use is directly related to pursuit of the Stefan Batory Foundation’s statutory activities;
+c) use of Foundation assets to the benefit of members of the Council, members of the Board, employees, members of the Helsinki Initiative and of their related persons subject to terms and conditions other than as would be applied to third parties, unless such use directly results from a statutory aim

 § 15.
 1. The Board is composed of 5 persons, including the president, Vice-President, Secretary and Treasurer.